-To be eligible to claim a tax credit or any of the other tax benefits available under the Act you must attach a QHTC-CERT form to the appropriate DC tax form: D-20; D-30; FP-31; FR-800A; or FR-800M.
+To be eligible to claim a tax credit or any of the other tax benefits available under the Act you must attach a QHTC-CERT form to the appropriate DC tax form: D-20; D-30; or FP-31.
 The QHTC-CERT form is a certification that you meet all of the conditions required of a QHTC.
 If the certification is not made in good faith a penalty may be imposed.
-Note: If the QHTC oval on the filed return is not filled in, QHTC status will not be recognized.
+Note: If the QHTC oval on the filed return is not filled in and the QHTC-CERT is not attached, QHTC status will not be recognized.